AWS Provider Deep Dive

 Multi-Account & Multi-Region Routing Patterns

 Architect provider aliasing for deterministic cross-region provisioning.
-Loop through account configurations to instantiate isolated provider instances.
+Instantiate isolated provider instances per account.
 Bind each resource explicitly to its target provider.

 Validate organizational SCP compliance during pulumi up.
-Enforce mandatory tagging policies at the provider level.
+Enforce mandatory tagging policies at the provider level using default_tags.
 For detailed routing matrices, consult Managing multi-account AWS environments with Pulumi Python.

 pulumi stack --show-urnsto verify provider-to-resource binding before deployment.